Storytelling....everything is possible!

 A one day in classroom or 8 weeks artist-in-residence program for elementary to university students.

 "With all its sham, drudgery, and broken dreams, it is still a beautiful world.
 Be cheerful.
 Strive to be happy."

 Iconic Author, Prolific Poet & Professor Nikki Giovanni invited Oni to rap Paul Dunbar's "We Wear The Mask" in this book.

 Also hear Oni with Nikki's rendition of Gwendolyn Brooks "We Real Cool" and an excerpt from Dr. Martin Luther King Jr's "I Have a Dream" speech in this award winning audio book "Hip Hop Speaks To Children".

-See the video & find out more about it, because as we know....
+See the video & find out more about it, because as we all know....

 "In the end folks, we ain't nothing but a song....a story" Joe Lambert